 Q: How does ArcGIS Enterprise on k8s support custom locator files?

 A: ArcGIS Enterprise on Kubernetes fully supports geocoding services.
 Any locator that works in ArcGIS Pro can be published to an ArcGIS Enterprise on Kubernetes installation.
-Large locators may need to be published by reference, that is copied onto a server and a datastore folder created.
+Large locators may need to be published by reference; that is, copied onto a server with a datastore folder.
 Smaller locators may not be restricted and can be published by value without a data store.
 In this way the capabilities are similar as for traditional ArcGIS Server deployments.
 These capabilities have continued to evolve through the 10.9.1 release and beyond.
 We encourage you to reach out to your Esri account team for more details.

 Q: Are SOI’s and SOE’s supported for the Kubernetes-based deployment?

 A: We support the use of server object extensions and interceptors used on a Windows or Linux system, and these can be federated to a Kubernetes deployment.
-Currently, we do not support containerized custom applications that require SOI or SOE being published directly into Kubernetes.
+Currently, we do not support containerized custom applications running directly on Kubernetes where an SOI or SOE is being used.

 Q: How is licensing and software access handled with ArcGIS Enterprise on Kubernetes?